Thursday, November 9, 2017

 Admit: Celebrate with family, buy a lot of UGA gear to wear for the Thanksgiving break, but remember that not everyone has received a decision of admission, and so be a little more low key with friends and classmates.
 In other words, do not run up to you best friend during English class and scream "I got into Georgia" while 10-15 of your classmates are mentally creating new and painful ways for you to meet your doom.
 In addition, be patient with the other parts of campus (commitment deposit, housing, the UGA myID system, etc.), as they might need a few days to take in your information.
 Remember, it takes a little while for information to flow to other offices.
 Read the materials we give you online and in an acceptance packet as it will instruct you on what to do next.

 Defer: This is the most challenging one, as these are applicants who are truly strong students, but we want to see more about them, as well as the rest of the applicant pool, before making a final decision.
 Please remember, this is not a denial at all, but instead a way for us to be able to review you in full, from your co-curricular activities, your essays, and your recommendations.
 As I usually state, defer is not a four letter word (even though you might feel this way), only a delay in an admission decision.
-This is your chance to let us know what you are like as an overall applicant.
+This is the time in which we are able to look at your overall application, as we have time to do holistic reads from December through mid-March.
 While this is probably not the answer you would like, I would suggest you treat it as a call-back for a second audition.
 Some roles have already been cast (or admitted), and we now want to look at you in more detail to see how you compare to the rest of the people auditioning (or applying).
-One of the worst things you can do is give up and not do the essays.
-The second worst thing is to call us up and berate us for not admitting you.
-We will be happy to talk to people, but make sure to communicate in a positive tone, understand that we cannot talk about other applicants, and please remember that defer does not mean denial.
-In past years, just under half of the deferred applicants who completed part II were later admitted.
-Each year, about 1,400 deferred students do not complete part II, so we never even have a chance to even review them!
-If you are serious about UGA, take the time to complete your application, and then be patient as we review all of these files throughout Jan., Feb. and March.
-When completing part II/the essays, you do NOT need to do an entirely new application, and there is no new/additional application fee.
-You just need to go to your myStatus page after decisions are out, complete part II/the essays, and hit submit.
-As well, get a teacher from an academic area to write your teacher recommendation.
+One of the worst things is to call us up and berate us for not admitting you.
+We will be happy to talk to people, but make sure to communicate in a positive tone, understand that we cannot talk about other applicants, and again please remember that defer does not mean denial.
+One step you can take is to make sure we have received a recommendation from a teacher in an academic area (it is optional but we suggest having one sent in).
+A second step is to give us any updates through an update form you will see on your status page.
+This could be fall grades (when you know them), a new activity, job or leadership role, or anything you want to add to your file.
 Remember, UGA is in no way done with the overall freshman admission process.
-We still have a long way to go, with a great deal of files to read and admission offers to make, so make sure you do your best to show UGA what you are like as an overall student/citizen.
+We still have a long way to go, with a great deal of files to read and admission offers to make, so just be patient.